 13. Bad table manners

-Burping, fake vomiting, speaking with food in the mouth, stabbing food, and chewing food with the mouth open are some bad table manners that children display at some point when they are growing up.
-If you have observed your kid indulging in such acts just because they feel it’s funny, try to control them before the habit becomes worse.
+BurpingiXA way of expelling excess air or gas in the digestive organs through the mouth , fake vomiting, speaking with food in the mouth, stabbing food, and chewing food with the mouth open are some examples of improper actions and bad table manners that children display at some point when they are growing up.
+If you have observed your kid indulging in such acts just because they feel it’s funny, try controlling them before the habit worsens.

 How to teach your child to mind their table manners?